How to Choose Your Perfect Holiday Home

 Are you renting a stand-alone villa with private pool, or are you renting an apartment within a villa, with a shared pool?
 If the pool is shared, by how many people?
 Do you have access to the poolside barbecue and kitchen?
 Can your children play in the garden, or are you limited to a terrace/balcony?
 Make sure you know what to expect in advance!

-I have recently taken on the management of the villa next door to me in the south of France.
-This hub is based on my experiences so far, in the areas I’ve tried to anticipate as well as issues that have arisen with my guests, as well as tips and comments from friends who rent out their properties.
+I manage the villa next door to me in the south of France.
+This hub is based on my own experiences and tips and comments from friends who rent out their properties.
 It is not just a shameless plug for my property, honest, even if there is a link to my website at the bottom…

 Where is the owner/manager?
 Will they be on hand to offer advice and local knowledge, or will you be left to your own devices by someone who’s managing several properties?